Pony car: 2005–present: Retro-style revival

 Since the 1980s, the dilemma facing car manufacturers in offering pony cars is the lack of mass-produced automobile platforms to use as a basis for building them.
 Unlike the mid-1960s, the majority of modern compact cars are front-wheel drive with four- or six-cylinder engines, and engineering a dedicated rear-wheel drive performance vehicle platform specifically for a pony car is an expensive proposition.

-The 2005 Ford Mustang (fifth generation) was the sole remaining pony car at the time of its introduction.
-The success of the Mustang inspired the 2008 Dodge Challenger (third-generation) to be introduced, followed by the 2010 Chevrolet Camaro (fifth generation).
-Unlike previous pony cars, the Challenger and fifth-gen Camaro were built on the platforms from full-size cars.
-The Mustang and Camaro were sold in coupe and convertible body styles, whereas the Challenger was sold only as a coupe.
+The 2005 fifth generation Ford Mustang was the sole remaining pony car at the time of its introduction.
+The success of the Mustang-inspired the 2008 third generation Dodge Challenger to be introduced, followed by the 2010 fifth generation Chevrolet Camaro.
+Unlike previous pony cars, the Challenger and fifth-generation Camaro were built on the platforms from full-size cars.
+The Mustang and Camaro were sold in a coupe and convertible body styles, whereas the Challenger was sold only as a coupe.

-The next generation of pony cars consisted of the 2015 Ford Mustang (sixth generation) and the 2016 Chevrolet Camaro (sixth generation) in 2015.
+The next generation of pony cars consisted of the 2015 sixth generation Ford Mustang and the 2016 sixth generation Chevrolet Camaro in 2015.
 The Mustang was the first pony car with independent rear suspension, a turbocharged four-cylinder engine, and right-hand drive required for specific export markets.
 The sixth-generation Camaro was downsized from a full-sized platform to a mid-sized platform more in line with its traditional size.

 The first all-wheel drive pony car was the V6-powered 2017 Dodge Challenger GT.

-The seventh-generation Mustang will debut in 2024.
-It is very similar to the sixth generation in size, configuration, and options.
+The seventh generation Mustang debuted in 2024.
+The new generation is very similar to the sixth generation in size, configuration, and options, though it does contain a new trim title the "Dark Horse".

+The sixth-generation Camaro will be discontinued at the end of the 2024 model year.
+However, Chevrolet has stated, "This is not the end of Camaro's story."

-The current Dodge Challenger and Charger are expected to be discontinued after the 2023 model year, and replaced with a new, fully electric, retro-styled Charger, which will most likely be a 2-door coupe similar to the current Challenger.
+The current Dodge Challenger and Charger are expected to be discontinued after the 2023 model year, and replaced with a new, fully electric, retro-styled Charger Daytona, which will most likely be a 2-door coupe similar to the current Challenger.
 Ford plans to debut the fully electric eighth-generation Mustang in 2028, and GM is considering an electric Camaro coupe as well.